Equity sectors: divergence and opportunities

 Investors will remain on alert next week as they digest key business activity data from different geographies, while markets brace themselves for a potential new round of US-China trade talks in early September.

-In the eurozone, August’s preliminary purchasing managers’ index (PMI) has already signaled a slight improvement in the region.
+In the eurozone, August’s preliminary purchasing managers’ index (PMI) has already signalled a slight improvement in the region.
 The final IHS Markit PMI is expected to confirm this trend, with both manufacturing and services edging higher in the month although still contracting.
 On the domestic side of the economy, August’s retail sales will provide a better outlook on household spending, which is expected to remain firm.

 Elsewhere, investors will be looking closely at August’s US final IHS Markit purchasing managers’ index and China’s Caixin purchasing managers’ index to gauge the impact of ongoing trade tensions on the two economies.
 Manufacturing will likely remain on the soft side as a result of businesses delaying investment decisions, while services are forecast to broadly hold up.